Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 unforseen benefits or drawbacks as decided by your GM.

 ### Limited Wings.
 (Level 9 Required)
-Wing-like appendages grow from your back, you may expend a stamina die to gain a flying speed of 60 feet for 6 seconds as you expend a large amount of energy to lift your body.
+Wing-like appendages grow from your back, you may expend a hit die to gain a flying speed of 60 feet for 6 seconds as you expend a large amount of energy to lift your body.
 As a reaction to falling you may use this ability to reduce your speed and slow your descent for a safe landing.

 ### Rampage. (level 9 Required)
 The part of your brain responsible for anger expands, heightening your anger response.
-As a bonus action, you may expend five stamina dice to enter a trance-like rampage state for the next hour.
+As a bonus action, you may expend five hit dice to enter a trance-like rampage state for the next hour.
 While in this ramage state you gain the following benefits and penalties:

 - You regain 1d10 hitpoints for every 100 pounds of consumable material you ingest
-- Your mutations require no stamina dice to activate
+- Your mutations require no hit dice to activate
 - You gain advantage on Strength and Constitution saving throws
 - Your attacks deal highest possible damage regardless of your rolls
 - You are unable to concentrate on anything other than destruction, making you